Roles, Rights & Responsibilities

 Institutions of postsecondary education must provide an appropriate academic adjustment based on students’ disabilities and individual needs when necessary to avoid discrimination.
 In providing an academic adjustment, a postsecondary institution does not have to eliminate or lower essential requirements, or make modifications that would result in a fundamental alteration of the programs or activities being offered or impose an undue burden on the institution.”

-While it is the instructor’s responsibility to ensure that the learning environment is accessible, students must request accommodations, when needed.
-Instructors will find it useful to include a statement on their syllabus which directs students with disabilities about the steps they need to take to receive classroom accommodations.
+While it is the instructor’s responsibility to ensure that the learning environment is accessible, students with disabilities must request accommodations, when needed.
+Instructors will find it useful to include a statement on their syllabus which informs students about the steps they need to take to receive classroom accommodations through Disability Resources.

 In certain situations, reasonable accommodations may require modification of standard classroom approaches.
 The following are examples of accommodations that may be necessary to ensure equal access to education:

-Disability Services staff are always available to serve as a resource for faculty seeking assistance in providing accommodations to student and welcome your questions.
+Disability Resources staff are always available to answer questions and serve as a resource for faculty seeking assistance in providing accommodations to students.

 Faculty members have the right to: